chaosdefinition/wtfs/README.md

  used any kernel debugger.
 What I do is merely have a look at module's output log...
 So if you have any more advanced method, please use it.

+## How to make a test
+Simply type the command `make test` after you build it.
+It doesn't matter whether you are using debug mode or not.

+Following binary utilities are required by test scripts, but it doesn't matter either if you don't have them in your `PATH`, in which case some parts of the test will be skipped.

+* `udisksctl` from package `udisks2`
+* `gvfs-mount` from package `gvfs-bin`
+* `uuid` from package `uuid`

 ## Physical disk layout of wtfs
 Version 0.5.0